YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVMEMRESRV
 ---------------------

-INVMEMRESRV, Could not allocate YottaDB/GT.M memory reserve (xxxx)
+INVMEMRESRV, Could not allocate YottaDB memory reserve (xxxx)

-Images Warning: YottaDB/GT.M could not allocate xxxx KiB of reserve memory for handling and reporting out-of-memory conditions.
+Images Warning: YottaDB could not allocate xxxx KiB of reserve memory for handling and reporting out-of-memory conditions.
 Examine the subsequent messages for more information on why the memory reserve allocation failed.

 Action: If $gtm_memory_reserve is too high, specify a lower value and retry.
 If the value is reasonable, determine what else is preventing the allocation (process or system limits or usage by other system components).
-Note that YottaDB/GT.M uses this reserve only when a process runs out of memory so it mostly requires address space and almost never requires actual memory.
+Note that YottaDB uses this reserve only when a process runs out of memory so it mostly requires address space and almost never requires actual memory.

 -------------------